-Do I need to download/install any special software program or app to participate in the conference?
+Do I need to download/install any special software program or app to participate in the convention?

-- The remainder of the program—council sessions, skillshops and seminars—are being presented via Zoom.
+- All of the program is being presented via Zoom.
 If you’re unfamiliar, Zoom is an industry-standard platform for videoconferencing, telecommuting and distance education.
 You can participate in Zoom meetings and webinars via a web browser interface, and you are not required to have a Zoom account.

 - For the best Zoom experience, however, it is recommended that you do have a Zoom account and download the Zoom app ahead of time.
 On a mobile device, simply search for Zoom in your device’s app store.
 On a computer, you can download the desktop app (called a ‘web client’) by going to zoom.us and clicking on the orange ‘Sign up, it’s free’ button.

 - Because this event is internet-based, a good internet connection is essential.
 If you participate with your mobile device using your cellular data, you are responsible for any applicable data usage charges from your service provider.

 - Zoom may be blocked in some schools and on some school or district-owned devices.
 If you are unable to connect with either of those platforms due to firewall restrictions, we recommend connecting from home or elsewhere – or from a personal device.

 Are there any rules of etiquette when using Zoom?

 - Yes.
 To keep from including potentially distracting background noise, please keep your microphone muted; only unmute it when you’re talking.

 - Dress appropriately and be mindful of your surroundings and things that may appear in the background of your video image.